PetrNikolas/niklick/README.md

 # NACHO Stack
-Full-Stack Solution for React and Ruby on Rails Developers.
+Full-Stack Solution for Ruby on Rails Developers.

 ## Prerequisites